kunal-visoulia/Breast-Cancer-Detection-using-KNN-and-SVM/README.md

 ##### Precision = TP/TP+FP

 >Of all passengers that labeled as survived, how many actually survived?
->High precision relates to the low false positive rate.
+>High precision relates to the low false positives (Benign cells classified as malignant).

 ### Recall
 It is the Ratio of correctly predicted positive observations to the all observations in actual class-yes.
 ##### Recall = TP/TP+FN

 >Of all the passengers that truly survived, how many did we label?
->"a measure of false negatives"
+>  "a measure of false negatives (malignant cell classified as benign)"

 ### F1-Score
 It is the Weighted average of Precision and Recall.
 Therefore, this score takes both false positives and false negatives into account.